Understanding the Difference Between Alzheimer’s and Dementia

 What is Alzheimer’s Disease?

-Alzheimer’s disease is a progressive brain disorder that slowly destroys memory and thinking skills, and eventually, the ability to carry out simple tasks.
+Alzheimer’s disease is a progressive, physical brain disorder that slowly destroys memory and thinking skills, and eventually, the ability to carry out simple tasks.
 It is characterised by the accumulation of amyloid plaques and tau tangles in the brain, which contribute to the degeneration of brain cells.
-Alzheimer’s is just one type of dementia, but it is the most prevalent and is specifically defined by its particular pathology.

 The Alzheimer’s Society has plenty of useful resources, news stories, and support available for people living with the disease.